passmarked/passmarked/README.md

 passmarked -r google.com,example.com
 ```

+See `--help` for all available properties and usage information.

 ## Module

 The module can also be used as a regular NodeJS module that allows programs to integrate quickly with the Passmarked system.